The most stunning, environmentally mindful buildings from all over the globe.

 We spoke to Stefan himself who told us a little more about the inspiration behind his architectural work.
 He said:

 "Green architecture is a topic of high importance for all of us, as it should be considered one of the vital steps towards a sustainable development for our existing society.
 Off the Grid Office is a concept project which communicates that functional spaces should sustain and respect the balance between people and the place these are built on."

 "What are the most important elements of comfort when you design a human habitat?
 Air, light, sound.
 Off the Grid Office was developed around the idea that any kind of human environment should be integrated in the existing natural environment, because it already offers perks that we normally try to reproduce through artificial materials."

-5. X-architecture is a British cross-disciplinary firm with offices in London and Tbilisi.
-They have built an extraordinary winery in Kakheti, Georgia, called Shilda.
-The form is a 'considered response to the environmental factors of the area and the qualities of the wine', according to the company website.
+The shape is said to be a 'considered response to the environmental factors of the area and the qualities of the wine', according to the company website.

 The building is quite literally embedded within the landscape of the vineyards, making it barely noticeable from a birds eye view.

 What's more, the thermal mass of the soil is used to optimise the cooling of the building, and most of the facade is facing towards the north to avoid direct solar gain, reducing energy waste.